migramirez2/Harmony-ONE/progress/frank-egloff.md

 **2-Week Deliverables by 2024-05-20:**
 Finish Claude's tool implementation to have 1Bot ready for the Defi/AI project.
 Support Hyperlane and Dune implementation and work on the Arbitrum wallet finder.

+2024-05-20 Mon: Sent [PR](https://github.com/protofire/interface/pull/5) to change tooltip text on Swap Interface (_Network Fee are paid to the ~~Ethereum~~ Harmony network to secure transactions_).
+This task was delayed due to local deployment issues, which were tested with different node/yarn configurations on Mac M1 and Windows OS, with no success.
+There is an issue when running GraphQL scripts due to two files missing.
+The Protofire team sent me the missing files (src/graphql/data/schema.graphql and src/graphql/thegraph/schema.graphql) and the issue was resolved.
+Also, worked on adding Harmony metadata/token to the Vertex common package and trade app (will send a PR on Tuesday).

+---
 2024-05-19 Sun: Completed the required explorer updates: _let's not show/flash empty blocks and hide "network utilization_.
 The changes affect mobile and desktop versions.
 Sent the corresponding [PR](https://github.com/fegloff/bs-frontend/pull/1) to Casey for review.

 2024-05-17 Fri: Finished the required explorer updates: _autofocus on the search input field when loading, remove the red "testnet" label at the left top corner, capitalize "Harmony Testnet Explorer," spell out "txn hash" -> "transaction hash," "ETH" -> "ETH / ONE address," and remove "Dim" mode option_.
 Sent the corresponding [PR](https://github.com/protofire/bs-frontend/pull/13).